 Under date of March 13, 1998, we reported on the consolidated balance sheets of VASCO Data Security International, Inc. and subsidiaries (the "Company") as of December 31, 1996 and 1997, and the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for each of the years in the three-year period ended December 31, 1997.
-These consolidated financial statements and our report thereon are included herein.
+These consolidated financial statements and our report thereon are included in the annual report on Form 10-K for the year ended December 31, 1997.
 In connection with our audits of the aforementioned consolidated financial statements, we also audited the related consolidated financial statement schedule.
 The financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statement schedule based on our audits.